-CLEE has established the Climate Risk Initiative to research and develop market based, regulatory and public policy tools to assist the insurance and financial industry in recognizing, addressing and responding to the risks caused by climate change.
-The Initiative will harness the expertise of leading law faculty and students, researchers, and public and private sector leaders to develop high-impact market based, regulatory, and public policy approaches to address climate risk facing the insurance sector and the broader financial sector.
-It will produce policy guidance for key decision-makers, create a space to convene industry and other stakeholders for action-oriented discussion, promote research to the public via events and media outreach, and serve as a resource to policy makers seeking to implement new and innovative tools.
+CLEE’s Climate Risk Initiative researches and develops market based, regulatory and public policy tools to assist the insurance and financial industries in recognizing, addressing and responding to the risks caused by climate change.
+The Initiative harnesses the expertise of leading law faculty and students, researchers, and public and private sector leaders to develop high-impact market based, regulatory, and public policy approaches to address climate risk facing the insurance sector and the broader financial sector.
+It produces policy guidance for key decision-makers, creates a space to convene industry and other stakeholders for action-oriented discussion, promotes research to the public via events and media outreach, and serves as a resource to policy makers seeking to implement new and innovative tools.

 Meet the Director

-Former California Insurance Commissioner Dave Jones comes to CLEE after two successful terms as Insurance Commissioner, highlighted by his pioneering efforts to address climate change and the risks it poses to the insurance sector.
+As California Insurance Commissioner between 2011 and 2019, Dave Jones led pioneering efforts to address climate change and the risks it poses to the insurance sector.
 Under his leadership, the Department of Insurance launched the Climate Risk Carbon Initiative, a first-of-its-kind effort requiring major insurers to disclose their fossil fuel investments and requesting that they divest from thermal coal enterprises.
-Jones additionally spearheaded groundbreaking climate risk scenario analyses of insurers’ investment portfolios to assess the potential exposure to climate change related risks of trillions of dollars of insurer investments.
-Jones was also founding Chairperson of the Sustainable Insurance Forum, a working group of insurance regulators from across the globe developing best supervisory practices to address climate risk.
-As the hub of the top environmental law program in the state, situated within a leading public research university known for its commitment to solving society’s greatest challenges, CLEE is an excellent place for Jones to continue his work.
+Dave additionally spearheaded groundbreaking climate risk scenario analyses of insurers’ investment portfolios to assess the potential exposure to climate change related risks of trillions of dollars of insurer investments.
+He was also founding Chairperson of the Sustainable Insurance Forum, a working group of insurance regulators from across the globe developing best supervisory practices to address climate risk.

 Recent Publications & Events